agnescameron/pembroider-workshop/README.md

 * Can you make the line draw only halfway across the original canvas?
 * Are you able to draw a vertical line?
 What about drawing 2 lines?

+You might find these notes on [coordinate grids in Processing](https://py.processing.org/tutorials/drawing/) helpful here!

 ## 2. Playing with shapes

 From now on, unless we're changing more of the file, I'm going to list just the 'content' code that we're changing, using `...` to represent the rest of the file.
 In our last exercise, the content was a single line -- the `E.line()` method -- but it can be more -- the important part is that it goes in the same place in the file each time.